-If you run a hotel or catering establishment in the Netherlands and serve alcohol, you need an alcohol licence (Licencing and Catering Act, Drank- en horecavergunning), issued by your municipal authority.
-Your establishment must fulfil a number of layout requirements.
+If you run a hotel or catering establishment in the Netherlands and serve alcohol, you need an alcohol licence under the Alcohol Act (Drank- en horecavergunning) issued by your municipal authority.

+All commercial hospitality establishments that serve alcoholic beverages need an alcohol licence.
 If you have an association or foundation that serves alcohol on a semi-commercial basis, you also need this licence.
-If you only serve non-alcoholic beverages, you will need a food and drink permit in some municipalities.

 Staff requirements for serving alcohol